 Foundry Hall coordinated a small group of college music students providing music in the Youth Development Corporation (YDC/PAL) day camps in June and July.
 This is the first summer that we have worked with this organization, but we hope to be able to enrich more of their programs with music.
 We are very happy to be job creators for these young folks, even if just for a few weeks!

 After a full year of preparing, Foundry Hall also presented a one day music festival called Rhythm on the River on July 23rd at Riverfront Park.
-The festival featured Michigan musicians performing oriandrupianoginal music and had such family friendly activities as chalking the sidewalk, painting a naugahyde covered piano (now living
+The festival featured Michigan musicians performing original music and had such family friendly activities as chalking the sidewalk, painting a naugahyde covered piano (now living

 downstairs at the Black River Tavern) and corn hole games.
 Rising stars and long time Foundry Hall Talent Share participants, Daniel and Isabel Noguera, kicked off the festival with their fantastic original music.

 We threw a party/sale at our soon to be vacated office space at the Warren Center (don’t worry we’re not disappearing, just working out shared space for lessons and workshops) on a beautiful Sunday afternoon in July.
-The South Haven Area Mens’ Chorus and our own music educator Doug Peterson perfordrewgibsonmed in the late afternoon and then traveling musicians Drew Gibson, Jon Nazdin and Dave Hadley provided lovely entertainment on the patio that evening.
+The South Haven Area Mens’ Chorus and our own music educator Doug Peterson performed in the late afternoon and then traveling musicians Drew Gibson, Jon Nazdin and Dave Hadley provided lovely entertainment on the patio that evening.

 Finishing up the summer, local (Benton Harbor) musician and LMC student, Chris Kang, performed on the patio at the Warren Center announcing his upcoming CD release.
 Gobles musician, Andy Baker, performed his original work at the Black River Tavern.